 The humble sandwich is a favourite lunch food all over the world but there are some definite limitations to having sandwiches on the trail.
 Bread generally does not keep well, at best it will just go stale and will still be edible; if not very tough, or at worst go mouldy and become completely inedible.

-It is possible to take bread for the first few days of your journey although it is generally best transported in a rigid container if it is to be packed into a rucksack or similar bag.
+It is possible to take bread for the first few days of your journey although it is generally best transported in a rigid container.
 Otherwise, you may end up with a bag of mush rather than slices (I speak from experience).
-Also an important tip, if carrying loaves or rolls it to pre-slice them before you go, then you don’t have to worry about having a large, or sharp enough knife with you; penknives and multi-tools are great but no replacement for a breadknife.
+Also an important tip, if carrying loaves or rolls, is to pre-slice them before you go, penknives and multi-tools are great but no replacement for a breadknife.

 Crackers, flat breads and rye breads are alternatives to the humble loaf and generally keep longer and are smaller to pack.
 If you fancy a bit of crunch but not bothered about making a sandwich then you could always carry some bread sticks, crisps or savoury snacks such as tortilla chips.

-It is likely that this will be your biggest meal of the day, and possibly you only hot meal, it so make sure you put extra effort into your meal planning to make sure it is nice and tasty and full of nutrition.
+It is likely that this will be your biggest meal of the day, and possibly your only hot meal.
+Therefore, make sure you put extra effort into your meal planning to make it as nice and tasty as possible and full of nutrition!

-Unless you are a vegetarian, if so you may wish to skip this part, there are quite a variety of meats that can be taken on the trail that no not require refrigeration.
+There are quite a lot of meats that can be taken on the trail that no not require refrigeration.
 Dried or preserved meats such as some salamis, jerky or biltong can be used in a variety of recipes or eaten as a tasty snack.

 Tinned meats, such as ham, chicken or frankfurter sausages are bulkier and heavier than dried meats but are much more versatile when used as part of a main meal, (just remember to pack a tin opener, or buy ones with ring pulls).

-Food on the trail does not need to be bland or tasteless.
-In fact, food should be made to taste as nice as possible so you can really savour the eating experience.
-Remember, whilst food is primarily there for nutrition, it can help us relax at the end of a long day and give us a communal activity to bring your fellow travellers together.
+Food on the trail does not need to be bland.
+In fact, you should really savour the eating experience.
+Remember, whilst food is primarily there for nutrition, it can help us relax at the end of a long day.

 Adding a touch of flavour is probably much easier than you think.
-Dried herbs and spices are exceptionally light as only a small quantity is needed and can be added to any of your meals or snacks.
+Dried herbs and spices are exceptionally light as only a small quantity is needed.
 You could take a variety so each food can be flavoured differently or different members of your group could make their dinner more or less spicy, for example, depending on their tastes.

-Salt and pepper are the obvious and probably most common spices that you could carry and possibly the most versatile.
+Salt and pepper the most common spices that you could carry and possibly the most versatile.
 Even some pre-packed meals could do with a little extra salt from time to time.
-If you have had a long day on the trail and, especially, if you have been sweating a lot you may have lost some of the salt from your body so adding a pinch to your meal can help replace what you may have lost.
+Adding a pinch to meals can also help rehydration by replacing some of the salts lost through sweating.

-There are so many herbs and spices for me to possibly mention them all here but have a look around your local supermarket before you head off onto the trail and pick out the flavourings that you like.
+There are so many herbs and spices for me to possibly mention them all here but pick out the flavourings that you like.
 A lot of product labels nowadays will even list foods that the particular herb or spice will go well with.

-Instead of lugging around whole jars of your favourite herbs and spices you can easily put a couple of spoonfuls into plastic bags and tied tightly at the top, or easier still; use plastic cases that rolls of 35mm camera films come in.
-Although most people have now moved over to digital cameras; these handy, waterproof film containers are perfect for keeping small quantities of ingredients in and are not difficult to get hold of.
+Instead of lugging around whole jars of your favourite herbs and spices you can easily put a couple of spoonfuls into plastic bags and tied tightly at the top, or easier still; use tiny plastic tubs like 35.
+Although most people have now moved over to digital cameras; these handy, waterproof film containers are perfect for keeping small quantities of ingredients in.
 Just be sure that they are clean before use.
 A lot of outdoor shops and catalogues do now sell small containers in a variety of shapes and sizes.

-One ingredient I have found particularly useful, and of course tasty, is Marmite!
+One ingredient I have found particularly useful, and of course tasty, is Marmite (or other savoury spreads)!
 A little can be added to soups and stews to enrich the flavour; it can be spread on savoury snacks such as crackers, or used as a sandwich filling; on its own or delicious with cheese!

 Instant gravy granules that only require boiling water are great if you’re concerned that your food may be a little dry.
 Again, no need to take the whole pot just measure out roughly what you think you will need place in a bag or small container.

-Perhaps the most important thing about snacking whilst on the trail is to give you an extra boost of energy, particularly if you are hiking, canoeing or doing any labour intensive activity.
-However, a small treat every now and then gives you something to look forward to and a chance to enjoy a little indulgence whether sweet or savoury
+Perhaps the most important thing about snacking whilst on the trail is to give you an extra boost of energy, particularly if you are doing any labour intensive activity.
+However, a small treat every now and then gives you something to look forward to and a chance to enjoy a little indulgence whether sweet or savoury.

 Chocolate bars are packed full of energy in the form of sugar and will give you a quick boost of energy.
 Some chocolate bars do have dried fruit and or nuts in them that can give you more sustained energy.